 The attic space has not been designed to allow for storage.
 Do not use the attic space for storage.
 Flooring the roof space and using it for storage may cause deflection in the roof structure.
-In addition, the roof space is intentionally not insulated and is therefore subject to environmental changes, perishable items stored there may be subject to mould and damp.

 The attic has mineral wool insulation between and over ceiling joists.
 This insulation can cause skin irritation.
 If handling the insulation, it is recommended that appropriate protective clothing and equipment be worn.